 Global Goals change our perspective of approaching crises, is precisely its global nature that delivers the feeling of serenity and enables joint action.
 Is it true, the green axis of SDGs* is unavoidable and may consider the goals only around climate change action.
 Is it not, and we need to move forward to a wider and open-minded focus in which Global Goals become a truly axis on any national political strategy.
 There are not prepared for it and many countries still rely on ineffective global organizations as the only way for achieving the Goals.
 The framework of global organizations is as important as the need for changing its structure towards a resilient action in itself.
 UN and the Security Council is the most paradigmatic model of how we can have the document, the organism, the budget but not the sustainable and results-driven implementation.
 A reform of the Security Council is imperative and shows –once more- that there is enough legal framework but not enough leaders or organisms to implement it.

 A global world demands stronger action and interconnection beyond ideologies mainly in terms of accountability and transparency mechanisms.
-The world is not a cage; there is room for every ideology that does not go in contradiction with a Human Rights framework of living.
+The world is not a cage; there is room for any ideology that does not go in contradiction with a Human Rights framework of living.

 By the contrary of what it supposes, nationalisms are not exactly a threat but a challenge to address and a boost for those countries that remain faithful- at least in philosophical terms- to the concept of a global joint action.